Political views of J. K. Rowling: Harry Potter

 The books examine the basis of power, the control of information and the role of the media and explore themes of justice, discipline and punishment.
 Some themes in the books are presented more ambiguously.
 For example, the Ministry of Magic is both bumbling, inefficient and corrupt, but also inhabited by key players, and with a layer of necessary legitimacy.
-This reflects a more nuanced understanding of real world power structures.
+This reflects a more nuanced understanding of real-world power structures.

 British politics

-J. K. Rowling has been a long-time friend of Gordon Brown (Prime Minister of the United Kingdom from 2007 to 2010) and his wife Sarah Brown.
-In September 2008, Rowling donated £1 million to the Labour Party and commended Brown's commitment to improving the lives of poor families.
+Rowling has been a long-time friend of Gordon Brown (Prime Minister of the United Kingdom from 2007 to 2010) and his wife, Sarah Brown.
+In September 2008 Rowling donated £1 million to the Labour Party and commended Brown's commitment to improving the lives of poor families.
 Rowling praised Brown in a 2009 Time magazine essay, saying she "still wanted him in charge".
-Rowling was critical of Jeremy Corbyn's leadership of the Labour Party.
-In June 2024, Rowling wrote that she would struggle to support the Labour Party under the leadership of Keir Starmer due to its stance on gender-related issues.
+Rowling was critical of Jeremy Corbyn's leadership of Labour.
+In June 2024 Rowling wrote that she would struggle to support Labour under the leadership of Keir Starmer due to its stance on gender-related issues.

 Scottish independence

-As a resident of Edinburgh, Rowling was eligible to vote in the 2014 referendum on Scottish independence, and intended to vote No. She donated £1 million (US$1,694,000) to the Better Together anti-independence campaign, led by her former neighbour and friend Alistair Darling, and used the "Death Eaters" characters from her Harry Potter series—who reject wizards unless they have pure blood—as a reference in her explanation of her donation: "when people try to make this debate about the purity of your lineage, things start getting a little Death Eaterish for my taste".
+As a resident of Edinburgh, Rowling was eligible to vote in the 2014 referendum on Scottish independence, and intended to vote No. She donated £1 million to the Better Together anti-independence campaign, led by her former neighbour and friend Alistair Darling, and used the "Death Eaters" characters from her Harry Potter series – who reject wizards unless they have pure blood – as a reference in her explanation of her donation: "when people try to make this debate about the purity of your lineage, things start getting a little Death Eaterish for my taste".
 In Rowling's post-donation blog post in mid-June 2014, she explained that she is "friendly" with members of both campaigns and stated a belief that "there are intelligent, thoughtful people on both sides of this question".

-In 2018, Rowling tweeted that she was tired of "blood and soil ethno-nationalists marching with" civic campaigners.
+In 2018 Rowling wrote on Twitter that she was tired of "blood and soil ethno-nationalists marching with" civic campaigners.
 She also stated that Scottish nationalism "contains traces of bigotry".

 European migrant crisis

 Rowling spoke out during the European migrant crisis of 2015, expressing her support for refugees.
-She was credited with rallying support for an online petition calling on the Conservative government to accept more refugees, with a Tweet in which she said "If you can't imagine yourself in one of those boats, you have something missing.
+She was credited with rallying support for an online petition calling on the Conservative government to accept more refugees, with a Twitter post in which she said "If you can't imagine yourself in one of those boats, you have something missing.
 They are dying for a life worth living."
 The government responded to the petition by agreeing to take more refugees.

 She also joined other authors to spearhead a fundraising campaign for charities working with refugees.